Aopser101/pacman/README.md

-Matthew Wang's TWO-DIMENSONAL version of PAC-MAN.
+Matthew's TWO-DIMENSONAL version of PAC-MAN.